USA PvE Guide for Hearts of Iron IV: Learning to Fight With Two Swords

 • Florida

 Then queue up enough dockyards to give you a total of 80.
 Remember that the Two Ocean Navy Act focus will give you 10 for free.
 You can hover the mouse over your factory count in the main UI (top, just left of center) to see your current dockyard count.
-Unless the Federal Housing Act focus gave you an extra slot or two you should have exactly the correct number of free building slots in your costal states.
+You should have more than enough free building slots in your costal states.

 Finally queue up a level 5 railway from Washington DC to San Diego.